Predictia/AQUA/docs/sphinx/source/core_components.rst

 AQUA regridding functionalities are based on the external tool  `smmregrid <https://intake.readthedocs.io/en/stable/>`_  which operates sparse matrix computation based on externally-computed weights.

-The idea of the regridder is to first generate the weights for the interpolation and then to use them for each regridding operation.
+The idea of the regridder is to first generate the weights for the interpolation and then use them for each regridding operation.
 The regridding weights are generated automatically (with CDO) by the reader if not already existent and stored in a directory specified in the `config/regrid.yaml` file.
 The same file also contains a list of predefined target grids (only regular lon-lat for now).
 For example "r100" is a regular grid at 1° resolution.

-In other words, weights are computed externally by CDO (an operation which needs to be done only once) and then stored on the machine so that further operations are considerably fast.
+In other words, weights are computed externally by CDO (an operation that needs to be done only once) and then stored on the machine so that further operations are considerably fast.
-Such approach has two main advantages:
+Such an approach has two main advantages:
 1. All operations are done in memory, so that no I/O is required and the operations are faster than with CDO
 2. Operations can be easily parallelized with Dask, bringing further speedup.